 - Make note of the shape – if the top comes in too far (like a typical pumpkin), it will be harder to eat out of it.

-Roasting seeds from all winter squash are just as tasty as pumpkin seeds.
+Just like pumpkin seeds, any squash seeds can be roasted in the same way.
+They are just as tasty as pumpkin seeds.
 The process is the same, except you also get to eat the flesh instead of just carving a pumpkin.

 Should I buy organic?